 - Proof that you have insurance

-You can technically purchase a vehicle after you are convicted for a DUI in California.
+You can technically purchase a vehicle after you get convicted of a DUI in California.
 While your license may be suspended or revoked after a DUI conviction, a driver’s license is not the only form of identification available to you.
 You may also use a state-certified identification card or even your passport as proof of your identity.

 Note that you will need to use a physical address when purchasing a vehicle in California.
-You will also need insurance before your vehicle can be appropriately registered with the Department of Motor Vehicles (DMV).
+You will also need insurance before you can appropriately register your car with the Department of Motor Vehicles (DMV).

 Insurance Rates Can Make It Difficult to Buy a Car After a DUI

-As we mentioned, as long as you have a valid proof of identification, insurance, and a place of residence, you can purchase a vehicle in California.
-You should be aware that a DUI conviction in California can greatly increase your insurance rates.
+As we mentioned, as long as you have valid proof of identification, insurance, and a place of residence, you can purchase a vehicle in California.
+However, you should be aware that a DUI conviction in California can significantly increase your insurance rates.